Class 3: Color

 “Mere color can speak to the soul in a thousand different ways.”

 In design classes (way, way) back in my college years, the Intro to Color course was two semesters long.
-When I signed up I wondered what could they possibly teach about color that would take up two semesters.
+When I signed up I wondered what could they possibly teach about this topic that would take up two semesters.
 It turned out there was much to learn and one of the most valuable courses I studied.
 What was particularly interesting was how color affects us in our living, working, or social environments and the specific ways to use color correctly and effectively.
 That is what we are going to discuss in this “class”.

 The impact of color in our environment one might think is inconsequential but subconsciously it absolutely does influence us.
 Ever wonder why drain cleaners are in plastic jugs that are usually red or orange?
 Those colors we associate with power and strength.
 Would they sell if they were in powder blue or pink containers?
 No – but fabric softeners would since those colors are associated with softness or gentleness.
 Would fabric softener sell in an orange or red container?
 Not likely.
 People that manufacture and market products pay a great deal of attention to the color of their packaging and logos.
 The influence of color impacts the sale of their products and how they are perceived.
 In decorating, color also affects our mood and sense of comfort.